-‘Billions’ Star Damian Lewis Talks Bobby Axelrod, Wardrobe & Season 4
+‘Billions’ Star Damian Lewis Talks Bobby Axelrod, Wardrobe, And Season 4

 Lewis continues to explain that the show is about the “transactional nature” of the rich and powerful, and even of modern living.
 Some of those employees formerly loyal to Axe jumped ship with Taylor, but Lewis teases that fans haven’t seen the end of new alliances and betrayals.

-“Chuck and Bobby have set this alliance because they both need it.”
+“Chuck and Bobby have set this alliance because they both need it,” Lewis said.

 Last season saw the demise of Axe’s marriage, and now, we finally see that he’s perhaps met his match, or at least his intellectual equal.
 He’s also met a woman who doesn’t need his money, but the question is, can she save him?
 Lewis isn’t sure.

-“I’m not sure Axe is saveable anymore, but it is a redeeming quality, in the same way that he never judged Taylor when they announced that they’re gender nonbinary.”
+“I’m not sure Axe is saveable anymore, but it is a redeeming quality, in the same way that he never judged Taylor when they announced that they’re gender nonbinary,” he explained.

 Lewis continues to say that the character of Taylor is a great foil for Axe, who is incredibly binary, truly a man with little or no gray area.

-“Axe, nevertheless, is absolutely entrenched in a binary view of the world. “
+“Axe, nevertheless, is absolutely entrenched in a binary view of the world,” he admitted.

 Part of the theme this season is that Axe has regret, or perhaps even hurt about letting Taylor get so close, and it’s something he’s got to work through.